-With respect to the policy on Interest in Companies and Other Entities (Note 38. xxi), the group boundaries have been estimated using the criteria associated with the Code of Practice.
-In line with the Code the Council has not identified any companies within the group boundary that would require it to complete Group Accounts on grounds of materiality.
+With respect to the policy on Interest in Companies and Other Entities (Note 38.
+Xxi), the group boundaries have been estimated using the criteria associated with the Code of Practice.
+In line with the Code the Council has identified a group relation with